RobotecAI/ROSCon2023Demo/README.md

 The number of mechanisms in ROS 2 nodes depends on the assumption that QoS for services is reliable.
 It could be not true for a saturated system.
 In other words, this demo is a great torture test for your DDS.
-To counteract the impact of those limitations, we launch a system with bash scripts, and every robot has its own `screen` session.
+To counteract the impact of those limitations, we launch a system with bash scripts, and every robot uses a separate `screen` session.

 ### Prerequisites
-1. Two machines connected in 2.5 Gbps network locally, ideally point-to-point.
+1. Two machines connected in a 2.5 Gbps local network, ideally point-to-point.
 Specification we used:
 - Intel 13th Gen Core i9-13900K
 - NVIDIA GeForce RTX 4080
-- 64 Gb of DDR4 RAM
+- 64 GB of DDR4 RAM

 2. Correctly set ROS 2 domain to establish the communication between two machines.
-We used CycloneDDS with following config:
+We used CycloneDDS with the following config:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <CycloneDDS xmlns="https://cdds.io/config" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="https://cdds.io/config